Fantastic Beasts: The Secrets of Dumbledore: Box office

-Fantastic Beasts: The Secrets of Dumbledore grossed $95.9 million in the United States and Canada, and $311.1 million in other territories, for a worldwide total of $407 million.
+Fantastic Beasts: The Secrets of Dumbledore grossed $95.9 million in the United States and Canada, and $311.3 million in other territories, for a worldwide total of $407.2 million.

 In the United States and Canada, Fantastic Beasts: The Secrets of Dumbledore was projected to gross around $40 million from 4,200 theatres in its opening weekend.
 The film made $20 million on its first day, including $6 million on the Thursday night previews.
 It went on to debut to $42.2 million, topping the box office but marking the lowest opening of the Wizarding World franchise.
 Women over 25 (38%) were the largest demographic, followed by men over 25 (33%).
-The film grossed $14 million in its second weekend, dropping 67% and finishing in third place, marking the second-worst second weekend drop for the Wizarding World franchise after Harry Potter and the Deathly Hallows – Part 2 saw a 72% second weekend drop in 2011.
+The film grossed $14 million in its second weekend, dropping 67% and finishing in third place behind Sonic the Hedgehog 2 and The Bad Guys marking the second-worst second weekend drop for the Wizarding World franchise after Harry Potter and the Deathly Hallows – Part 2 saw a 72% second weekend drop in 2011.

 Outside the U.S. and Canada, the film earned $56.9 million from 22 international markets in its opening weekend.
 In Germany, the film's $9.2 million debut was the best opening for Warner Bros. since 2019's Joker.
 The film made $71.7 million in its second weekend.
 This included openings of $7.1 million in both France and Mexico, the latter of which was the second-biggest opening for Warner Bros. during the pandemic.
 It added $38.3 million in its third international weekend, crossing the $200 million worldwide mark.
 It crossed the $300 million mark in its fourth weekend.

 Critical response

-On review aggregator Rotten Tomatoes, the film has an approval rating of 46% based on 234 reviews, with an average rating of 5.4/10.
+On review aggregator Rotten Tomatoes, the film has an approval rating of 46% based on 248 reviews, with an average rating of 5.4/10.
 The website's critics consensus states: "Fantastic Beasts: The Secrets of Dumbledore avoids some of the pitfalls that plagued its predecessor, but lacks much of the magic that drew audiences into the Wizarding World many movies ago."
-Metacritic assigned the film a weighted average score of 47 out of 100 based on 49 critics, indicating "mixed or average reviews" and marking the lowest score on the site for a Wizarding World film.
+Metacritic assigned the film a weighted average score of 47 out of 100 based on 49 critics, indicating "mixed or average" reviews and marking the lowest score on the site for a Wizarding World film.
 Audiences polled by CinemaScore gave the film an average grade of "B+" on an A+ to F scale, tied for the lowest of the franchise with The Crimes of Grindelwald, while those at PostTrak gave it an 81% positive score, with 63% saying they would definitely recommend it.

 A particular focus of praise from some reviews was that Mads Mikkelsen outperformed Johnny Depp in the role of Grindelwald.

 Accolades

-The film was nominated for Best Fantasy Film at the 47th Saturn Awards and for two awards including Outstanding Visual Effects in a Photoreal Feature at the 21st Visual Effects Society Awards.